JayMassey98/the-nether-refined/README.md

 * Removed glowstone.
 * Removed mushrooms.
 * Replaced crimson fungi with crimson trees, which:
+    * Spawn densely, with hyphae roots but no shroomlights on ground level.
-    * Contain 2x2 trunks that can be anywhere from 8 to 48 blocks tall.
+    * Contain 2x2 solid trunks that can be anywhere from 8 to 48 blocks tall.
-    * Have large wart blocks canopies spreading outwards from the stem trunk.
+    * Have large wart block canopies spreading outwards from the stem trunk.
     * Feature weeping vines and shroomlights hanging down from the wart blocks.
-    * Spawn densely, featuring hyphae roots and no shroomlights on ground level.
 * Replaced gravel with smooth basalt.

 ### Nether Wastes